 The side effects of experiencing any type of trauma can lead to some of the most debilitating mental disorders.
 In fact, trauma and its counterparts post-traumatic stress disorder and operational stress injury can be triggered by a variety of sources and can create severe mental, emotional stress and physical injury.

 Individuals who serve in the military or members of law enforcement are particularly susceptible to experiencing trauma.
-Like many family members of individuals who struggle with substance abuse, some personnel may not fully understand their own need for help in achieving positive mental, physical and emotional health.
+Unfortunately, like many family members of those who struggle with substance abuse, some people may not fully understand their need for help to achieve positive mental, physical, and emotional health.

 It’s common for people who suffer from these types of trauma to also suffer from concurrent disorders such as depression, chronic pain or severe anxiety and may have difficulty managing their behaviour.

-Traumatic experiences increase the level of endorphins in the brain as an innate mechanism to help numb the emotional and physical pain.
+Traumatic experiences increase the level of endorphins in the brain as an innate mechanism to help numb emotional and physical pain.
 Many individuals turn to substances to help lessen the impacts of withdrawal from the increased endorphins and also to relieve symptoms of anxiety, irritability and depression as a means of self-medicating.

 Many individuals who suffer from these disorders put off receiving help for too long.
-Often it’s simply the fear of the stigma surrounding mental illness, especially for individuals who are in professional service roles, which prevents seeking treatment.
-At Cedars at Cobble Hill, it is our aim to remove the stigma attached to mental illness and addiction, break down the barriers for those seeking help and help lay the framework for recovery.
+Often it’s simply the fear of the stigma surrounding mental illness, especially for individuals in professional service roles, which prevents seeking treatment.
+At Cedars at Cobble Hill, we aim to remove the stigma attached to mental illness and addiction, break down the barriers for those seeking help and help lay the framework for recovery.

-Trauma is complex and broad, stemming from a variety of sources including combat, loss, separation or other traumatic experiences.
+Trauma is complex and broad, stemming from various sources, including combat, loss, separation or other traumatic experiences.
 Untreated, trauma can result in mental and physical symptoms such as anxiety, irritability, disconnection, exhaustion and stress.
 One of the foremost symptoms of trauma is a sense of disconnection with self, loved ones, and even the surrounding environment.
-With that in mind, our comprehensive individualized treatment has been founded with the ultimate goal for participants to address this disconnection that surrounds the trauma experience, and to re-establish the harmony between feelings, values and actions.
+With that in mind, our comprehensive individualized treatment has been founded with the ultimate goal for participants to address this disconnection that surrounds the trauma experience and re-establish the harmony between feelings, values and actions.